This support website will be decommissioned on 16th December 2022.

 1. Browser support

 Streamroot is compatible with desktop and mobile web browsers that support WebRTC Data Channels and Media Source Extensions.
-Today, these represent all major browsers: Chrome, Firefox, Opera and Safari desktop.
+Today, these represent all major browsers: Chrome, Firefox, Opera, Safari and Edge desktop.

 Streamroot can also be activated on Chrome-based mobile browsers (Android Chrome, Chrome WebView), Chromium based Electron apps, as well as Chromecast.